sf-wdi-19-20/modules/w7_1_1_SQL_intro/README.md

 ### Stretch Challenges

+1. Find the inventory value of each book, and sort the records by inventory value, in descending order.

 1. Find the inventory value of the books by Lewis Caroll.

-1. Find the inventory value of the books for each author, and sort the records by inventory value, in descending order.